Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Numerical Setup and Simulation Details

 \section{Numerical Setup and Simulation Details}

 We used the \texttt{Einstein Toolkit} to generate a catalog of numerical relativity waveforms.
 Initial data for the binaries was computed using the \texttt{TwoPunctures} code.
 The evolution was done with the CTGamma code implementing the 3+1 BSSN formulation.
 The outer boundary of the simulation domain was placed far enough (2500M) to avoid any contamination of the signal until 200M after the merger.
 Each simulation was run at three resolutions to check for convergence (see appendix \ref{app:convergence}): $N=36,40,44$ where $N$ is the resolution across the finest grid radius.
 The highest resolution simulations were used for all analyses.
 Further details of the simulation setup are given in \cite{huerta_nr_catalog}.
-Waveforms extracted at future null infinity were computed for $1<l\leq 4$ and $1 \leq |m|\leq l$ modes using POWER \cite{johnson_power} by extrapolating the observed signals from 7 detectors located 100\textendash 700M.
-A plot of all the $h_+$ simulation waveforms is shown in Figure~\ref{fig:gallery}.
+Waveforms extracted at future null infinity were computed for $1<l\leq 4$ and $1 \leq |m|\leq l$ modes using the POWER code \cite{johnson_power} by extrapolating the observed signals from 7 detectors located 100\textendash 700M. $m=0$ modes were not used since these modes (so-called memory modes) are many orders of magnitude smaller than the dominant modes of the waveform making a reliable estimation difficult due to numerical resolution (for more details see Sec.
+6.2 in \cite{favata_gravitationalwave_2010}).
+A plot of all the $h_+$ simulation waveforms is shown in Fig.~\ref{fig:gallery}.
+Note that the simulations are also dimensionalized in units of M.

-Table~\ref{table:simulations} describes the properties of our simulation suite, including the mass-ratio, individual spins and orbital eccentricity of each binary.
-The library consists of 27 simulations across 3 mass ratios, \(q = \{2,4,6\}\), and a combination of non-precessing individual spins, namely $\pm 0.6$ and $\pm 0.3$, for the primary (heavier) and secondary (lighter) binary components, respectively.
+Table~\ref{table:simulations} describes the properties of our waveform catalog, including the mass-ratio, individual spins and orbital eccentricity of each binary (measured from both waveform templates).
+The library consists of 27 simulations across 3 mass ratios, \(q = \{2,4,6\}\), and a combination of nonprecessing individual spins, namely $\pm 0.6$ and $\pm 0.3$, for the primary (heavier) and secondary (lighter) binary components, respectively.